We may earn money or products from the companies mentioned in this post. For more information, read our Terms & Disclosures.

 I just hadn’t been that kind of kid, and my activities with my own mom had been more about watching a movie together, going on a hike, or me just reading a book.

 So I stuck to those kinds of things, too.
 And I often sent my children to play together so that I could run our home smoothly.

-“You know, it’s important to play with your children, too,” said a more experienced mom to me when I was much younger.
+“You know, it’s important to play with your children, too,” she told me from experience, this other mom of many who had teens as well as toddlers.
 “Healthy meals, a clean home, and all that stuff is important, but you have to play with your children, too.
 They’re waiting for you.”